 Read Also: 5 Best African Basketball Stars In NBA

-Who is LeBron James Wife?
-His Sons, and Daughter (Kids)
+Who are LeBron James Wife, Sons, and Daughter?

 LeBron James is married to his high school sweetheart, Savannah Brinson.
 The couple exchanged vows on September 14, 2013, at a private ceremony in San Diego, California.